Man accused of stealing car at Massachusetts gas station arrested hours later in New Jersey

 "He's a well-known dude," said Demarco.
 "So I mean, god bless him, thank god he's OK, I'm glad they got the guy."

-"People like that deserve to be punished in some capacity, so he stole two cars that day," said Leonard.
+"People like that deserve to be punished in some capacity," said Leonard.
 "But this, he really could have hurt this guy."

 Police are still investigating the incident.
 The 49-year-old Reading man was taken to the hospital and is expected to be OK.